 ST elevation myocardial infarction (STEMI) without ST segment elevations on 12-lead ECG

 This chapter covers situations in which the 12-lead ECG does not exhibit ST segment elevations, but the condition should be managed as STEMI (ST Elevation Myocardial Infarction) in terms of treatment and interventions.
 As discussed previously, STEMI is the result of a complete and proximal occlusion in a coronary artery, which results in transmural myocardial ischemia.
-The term transmural ischemia implies that the ischemia affects all wall layers – from endocardium to epicardium – in the area affected by the occlusion.
+The term transmural ischemia implies that the ischemia affects all wall layers – from endocardium to epicardium – in the myocardium affected by the occlusion.
 Transmural ischemia yields ST segment elevations on ECG.
 ST elevations are the hallmark of STEMI.
 However, there are situations with transmural ischemia that do not yield ST elevations.
-It is important to recognize these situations, since they should be managed as STEMI.
+It is important to recognize these situations, since they should be managed clinically as STEMI.
 The explanation for this is simple: transmural ischemia is due to a complete and proximal artery occlusion and such occlusions must be managed with immediate PCI (Percutaneous Coronary Angiography).

 Transmural ischemia (infarction) without ST segment elevations on ECG

 There are two situations in which transmural ischemia does not present with ST-segment elevations on the conventional 12-lead ECG.
 These situations are as follows:

 - Transmural ischemia located in the posterolateral portion of the left ventricle.

 - Transmural ischemia located in the right ventricle.